sid115/nix-core/README.md

 ## Getting started

-The [getting started guide](TODO) will take you from scratch to a working configuration.

-## Documentation

 Please refer to our documentation hosted on [GitHub Pages](https://sid115.github.io/nix-core/).

+The Getting Started guide will take you from scratch to a working configuration.

 ## Rebuilding